Algo1337/clibplus/README.md

 # About

 This is a package that extend the minimum linux built-in packages to abstract low-level functions.
 View the list of included libraries for more information.
 Please note that using this package can increase binary size due to certain libs being used within each-other.
 Which wouldn't be any difference from using a higher-level language.
-If you aren't creating application that will proform protection check-sum operation and better proformance.
+If you aren't creating application that will proform protection check-sum operation and need better proformance.

 <b>Why?</b>